icgc-argo/argo-docs/docs/analysis-workflows/data-types.md

 sidebar_label: Data Types and File Formats
 ---

-ICGC ARGO provides access to harmonized data from new programs
+ICGC ARGO provides access to harmonized data from new programs.

 ## Reads

 ### Submitted Reads

-Raw reads submitted by ARGO member programs that are used as inputs to the ARGO analytic pipeline(s).
-Data is accepted in FASTQ or BAM format and must be compressed.
+Raw reads submitted by ARGO member programs are used as inputs within the ARGO analytic pipeline.
+Data is accepted in FASTQ or BAM (aligned or unaligned) formats, must be compressed, and can be aligned or unaligned.

 #### File Types